skulia15/Software-Architecture-Notes/README.md

     * each server is responsible for only a subset of the data.
 Some component of the system is responsible for routing each request to the appropriate server

 ## SOA Service Oriented Architecture, Better: Microservice architecture
-SOA actually means that components of an application act as interoperable services, and can be used independently and recombined into other applications
+SOA actually means that components of an application act as **interoperable services**, and can be used **independently and recombined** into other applications

 * Software Architecture where all components are designed to be services
 * Applications composed of interoperable services
 * Easy to build new services, easy to change
 * Parts of the systems need to change more than others

+Definition of a Service
+* Service is a component that **replaceable** and independently upgradable
+* Services are like the Unix commands where output from one is in input to another

 ### Bezos Mandate
 1. All teams will henceforth expose their data and functionality through service interfaces